tleers/llm-api-starterkit/README.md

 # LLM-API-starterkit

 This repository is the most minimal implementation of an LLM API possible, focusing on making this tech accessible to coders new to LLMs & APIs.
 I do not recommend deploying the code as-is.

-For a more fleshed out example, take a look at https://github.com/tleers/servelm.
+For an example that is more comprehensive and integrating best practices, I will soon share https://github.com/tleers/servelm.

 # Quick-start